Racial Integrity Act of 1924: Enforcement

-As registrar, Plecker directed the reclassification of nearly all Virginia Indians as colored on their birth and marriage certificates.

-Consequently, two or three generations of Virginia Indians had their ethnic identity altered on these public documents.
-Fiske reported that Plecker's tampering with the vital records of the Virginia Indian tribes made it impossible for descendants of six of the eight tribes recognized by the state to gain federal recognition, because they could no longer prove their American Indian ancestry by documented historical continuity.

 Involuntary sterilization

 Historians have not estimated the impact of the miscegenation laws.
 There are records, however, of the number of people who were involuntarily sterilized during the years these two laws were in effect.
 Of the involuntary sterilizations reported in the United States prior to 1957, Virginia was second, having sterilized a total of 6,683 persons (California was first, having sterilized 19,985 people without their consent).
 Many more women than men were sterilized: 4,043 to 2,640.
 Of those, 2,095 women were sterilized under the category of "Mentally Ill"; and 1,875 under the category "Mentally Deficient".
 The remainder were for "Other" reasons.
 Other states reported involuntary sterilizations of similar numbers of people as Virginia.

 Leaders target persons of color

 The intention to control or reduce ethnic minorities, especially Negroes, can be seen in writings by some leaders in the eugenics movement:

 In an 1893 "open letter" published in the Virginia Medical Monthly, Hunter Holmes McGuire, a Richmond physician and president of the American Medical Association, asked for "some scientific explanation of the sexual perversion in the Negro of the present day."
 McGuire's correspondent, Chicago physician G. Frank Lydston, replied that African-American men raped white women because of "[h]ereditary influences descending from the uncivilized ancestors of our Negroes."
 Lydston suggested as a solution to perform surgical castration, which "prevents the criminal from perpetuating his kind.

 In 1935, a decade after the passage of Virginia's eugenics laws, Plecker wrote to Walter Gross, director of Nazi Germany's Bureau of Human Betterment and Eugenics.
 Plecker described Virginia's racial purity laws and requested to be put on Gross' mailing list.
 Plecker commented upon the Third Reich's sterilization of 600 children in the Rhineland (the so-called Rhineland Bastards, who were born of German women by black French colonial fathers): "I hope this work is complete and not one has been missed.
 I sometimes regret that we have not the authority to put some measures in practice in Virginia."

 Despite lacking the statutory authority to sterilize black, mulatto, and American Indian children simply because they were "colored", a small number of Virginia eugenicists in key positions found other ways to achieve that goal.
 The Sterilization Act gave State institutions, including hospitals, psychiatric institutions and prisons, the statutory authority to sterilize persons deemed to be "feebleminded" — a highly subjective criterion.